softfire-eu/softfire-eu.github.io/docs/mon-tutorial.md

 ```

 Change start-date and end-date fields according to your experiment.
-now we can write the definition of the experiment:
+Now you can write the definition of the experiment:

 ```sh
 vim Definitions/experiment.yaml